MintMCP

 • Limited support options beyond community forums

-• Manual scaling configuration versus automated enterprise solutions
+• Manual scaling configuration versus managed SaaS-first deployment

-• Security patching responsibility falls entirely on the implementing organization
+• Connector runtime, scaling, and patching responsibility falls on the implementing organization

 Security and compliance capabilities separate enterprise-ready MCP gateways from basic proxying solutions.
 Organizations must evaluate platforms against comprehensive requirements:

-• SOC2 Type II certification demonstrating continuous security controls
+• SOC 2 Type II attestation demonstrating continuous security controls

-• HIPAA compliance options for healthcare data processing
+• Compliant with HIPAA standards, with BAA availability for healthcare data processing

 • GDPR audit trail requirements, audit trails supporting GDPR compliance programs

-• OAuth 2.0 and SAML flows for enterprise authentication
+• OAuth 2.0 and SSO flows for enterprise authentication

-• Role-based access control with fine-grained permission models
+• SCIM-driven role-based access control with fine-grained permission models

 • Encryption at rest and in transit with industry-standard protocols